 How do the fixtures get processed?

-We cannot do anything until we know the composition of each division, which is, obviously, after the last Football League play-off.
+We cannot do anything until we know the composition of each division, which is, obviously, after the last EFL play-off.
 Then we can start looking at the main bit of compiling the fixtures.

 It is a matter of placing each of the clubs in a pairing grid, which basically defines the dates they will be at home.